Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in WoW Login Tool r1.5
+The new WoW Login Tool is a replacement for the wow menu login scripts.
+It basically offers the same features and works the same way, but it's no longer split into different scripts for different regions and languages.
+And it can now be used for Retail too.<br>
+With the WoW Login Tool there is only one script for all, START.ahk.<br>
+The WoW Login Tool will take you through a quick setup on first start to choose your voice, language, region and game type.
+Everything else will be the same as the old wow menu script.<br>
+You don't need wow menu anymore.
+Feel free to delete it.<br>
+See the readme.txt in the WoW Login Tool folder for more information.<br>

 ## Changes in Sku r35.16
 - Finally fixed all remaining missing translations.
 - Added English translation for Flying Stopped notification.